sf-wdi-gaia/intro-ruby-1/04-ruby-rails/migration-hell/README.md

 ### Create an app with some migrations

 1. Create a new rails app.
+Make sure to use postgres.
 You got this one.

 1. Add some models
   ```console